No, the use of column ovens are not required for PQ Testing of your HPLC instruments.

 Yes, the MicroSolv HSQ™ and PQ™ kits can be used with any type of HPLC instrument or data system the instrument may have.
 However, note that Waters Associates™ offers a somewhat similar performance qualification kit to the MicroSolv kits that is designed to run automatically with and under Empower™, automating the entire process.
 The MicroSolv PQ kit […]

 The short answer is yes.
-Many other vendors use only caffeine for wavelength accuracy, at 205 and 273 nm.
+Many other Qualification vendors use only Caffeine for Wavelength Accuracy, at 205nm and 273nm.
 Holmium oxide of course covers 241-641nm, and is directly traceable to NIST standards.
-However, if you want, there is no reason you could not simply take the spectrum of caffeine.
-The L3 solution provides a nice, mid-range […]
+However, if you want, there is no reason you could not simply take the spectrum of Caffeine as well.
+The L3 Solution provides […]

 Yes, this is why it can be run overnight from an autosampler.
 Simply set your conditions, program the system for PQ Validation and let it run.
 Use the following Conditions: Wavelength: 273nm Injection Volume: 10µl (except for volume linearity) Flow Rate: 1 mL/minute Temperature: Ambient

 We no longer supply a formal template or extensive written SOP for Performance Qualification.
 However, the Excel template that is provided with the HSQ (High Speed Qualification) kit can be a model for your SOP taking into account the tests that you will do and the objective of each test.
 Also, the Quick Start Instructions […]

 Does the HSQ kit for HPLC work with a Jasco HPLC?
 Can all tests be performed with a 20 µL micro-loop?